vamem9z-Moses/dotfiles/README.md

    boostrap-fedora-workstation.sh.
 1. `bootstrap-btsync.sh` - This will create the btsync systemd service for the user that runs the script.
+1. `bootstrap-fonts` - This will add additional fonts to system.
+Right now it only adds the Monaco font.

 ### Bootstrap The Shell
 `boostrap-shell.sh` will setup the shell with zsh, rvm, pythonz and nvm.
 This